scikit-hep/pyhf/CONTRIBUTING.md

 ### Good Examples

-If you're looking for some examples of high quality contributed pull requests we recommend you take a look at these following ones:
+If you're looking for some examples of high quality contributed pull requests we recommend you take a look at these:

 - PR #902 by @nikoladze